Postgraduate Research Handbook for Students and Supervisors

 A student who is still within the three year study period will be allowed to transfer his/her PhD registration to the University of Glasgow when the supervisor joins the University.
 If a student is in the fourth year of study i.e. the thesis pending stage, then he/she will be required to remain at the existing institution although the transferring supervisor will still have a responsibility to read drafts of the thesis.

-All full time PhD students are allocated space in a shared graduate study room with a designated desk, computer and storage space.
+All full time PhD students are provided access to a computer, desk and storage space.
 The computer will be of a specification recommended by the University IT services.
 Paper and printing facilities will be provided by the School.

-In order to manage the demand for study space rooms are guaranteed for a maximum of 4 years.
-Students will be expected to vacate their rooms within 2 weeks of the submission of their soft bound thesis or by the 30th September for September starts and 31st December for January starts at the end of their 4th year of study whichever is earliest unless they have been advised otherwise.
-Students will be expected to sign an agreement to this effect before being allowed access to their study space.
+Access to a computer, desk and storage space are guaranteed for a maximum of 4 years.
+Students will be expected to vacate the shared study space within 2 weeks of the submission of their thesis or by the 30th September for October starts and 31st December for January starts at the end of their 4th year of study whichever is earliest unless they have been advised otherwise.
+Students will be expected to sign an agreement to this effect before being allowed access to the study space.

-New students starting in September will have access to their study space by the end of October at the latest.
-New students starting in January will have access to their study space by the end of January at the latest
+New students starting in October will have access by the end of October at the latest.
+New students starting in January will have access by the end of January at the latest

 - In the interest of Security you must not share your keys or keypad code with anyone other than registered research students within the College of Social Sciences.